AminArria/janus_erlang_wrapper_demo/README.md

 # Demo: Erlang wrapper for Janus

 This is a demo Erlang app to demonstrate the usage of Janus.
 For further information regarding "why this demo?"
-I encourage you to read my blog post [Scalable Broadcasting].
+I encourage you to read my blog post [Scalable Broadcasting Using WebRTC](https://dev.to/aminarria/scalable-broadcasting-using-webrtc-2984).

 The demo will expose the following endpoints:
 - http://localhost:8080/janus-client Client connecting directly to Janus for video broadcast